EMPAT94/empat94.github.io/_gs/tutorial.md

 *whiz* the arrow flew.
 Apparently, Julie used her True Shot skill, as the head flew true and struck the monstrosity right on its forehead.
 And tumbled down its tusk.
 The sloth didn't even twitch.

-"Damn, the thing had got some thick skin!" exclaimed Taro.
+"Damn, the thing has got some thick skin!" exclaimed Taro.
 We were losing our stiff demeanor.
 All our caution seemed wasted.

 We were still quite a bit away from the mammoth.
 In fact, we were much closer to the entrance than it.
 At a loss for what to do next, I suggested I'd check out magic attack.
 After Julie, I had the best range.
 Everyone agreed.